paulmackinlay/state-machine/docs/08-service.md

 then to a STARTED state.

 During the STARTING state, constructed subsystems are started in a sequential manner.
 Once all have started the app transitions to a STARTED state.
-The app in the STARTED state will run indefinitely servicing any operations that are needed and will also process a STOP event which will cause it to gracefully wind down.
+The app in the STARTED state will run indefinitely, servicing any operations that are needed and will also process a STOP event which will cause it to gracefully wind down.